Any kind of business funding for new businesses under one year old can be considered startup loans.

 If your loan is especially large, you can expect additional fees on any amount over $1,000,000.

-Meanwhile, interest rates are capped for 7(a) loans and will be lower than traditional financing options.
+Meanwhile, interest rates are capped for 7(a) loans and may be lower than traditional financing options.

 If you can qualify, microloans from nonprofit lenders can be very affordable.